 WA Botanic Garden, opened in 1965, celebrates the unique and diverse plant life of Western Australia.

-A selection of native species that are particularly relevant to the Perth community, with a focus on plants that are looking their best right now.
+A selection of native species that are particularly relevant to WA, with a focus on plants that are looking their best right now.

 Plant development is undertaken to 'conserve, develop, manage and display collections of WA and other flora'.

-We support the trend to incorporate native plants into garden beds to preserve fresh water supplies, celebrate our unique flora and provide resources for the fauna of Perth which manage to survive in urban areas.
+Add native plants to garden beds to preserve water, celebrate our unique flora and provide resources for the fauna in urban areas.